-Command Explanation Global Mode To configure the maximum number of groups ip igmp proxy limit {group <1-500> source that upstream ports can join, and the <1-500>} maximum number of sources in a single group. no ip igmp proxy limit The no form of this command will restore the default value. ip igmp proxy unsolicited-report interval <1-5> 5> To configure how often the upstream ports no ip igmp proxy unsolicited-report interval send out unsolicited report.
+Command Explanation Global Mode To configure the maximum number of groups ip igmp proxy limit {group <1-500> source that upstream ports can join, and the <1-500>} maximum number of sources in a single group. no ip igmp proxy limit The no form of this command will restore the default value. ip igmp proxy unsolicited-report interval <1-5> > To configure how often the upstream ports no ip igmp proxy unsolicited-report interval send out unsolicited report.
 The no form of this command will restore the default configuration. ip igmp proxy unsolicited-report robustness To configure the retry times of upstream ports' <2-10> sending unsolicited reports.
 The no form of this no ip igmp proxy unsolicited-report command will restore the default value. robustness To configure non-query downstream ports to ip igmp proxy aggregate be able to aggregate the IGMP operations.
-The no form of this command will restore the default configuration. no ip igmp proxy aggregate ip multicast ssm range <1-99> 1-99> To configure the address range for IGMP prox ip multicast ssm default ssm multicast groups; The no form of this no ip mulitcast ssm command will remove the configuration.
-To configure the port as downstream ports for ip igmp proxy multicast-source the source of multicast datagram; The no from no ip igmp proxy multicast-source of this command will disable the configuration.
+Th no ip igmp proxy aggregate no form of this command will restore the default configuration. ip multicast ssm range <1-99> To configure the address range for IGMP proxy ip multicast ssm default ssm multicast groups; The no form of this no ip mulitcast ssm command will remove the configuration.
+The spinished state of To configure the port as downstream ports for ip igmp proxy multicast-source the source of multicast datagram; The no from no ip igmp proxy multicast-source of this command will disable the configuration.